abpframework/abp/docs/en/Features.md

 > ABP automatically discovers this class and registers the features.
 No additional configuration required.

+> This class is generally created in the `Application.Contracts` project of your solution.

 * In the `Define` method, you first need to add a **feature group** for your application/module or get an existing group then add **features** to this group.
 * First feature, named `MyApp.PdfReporting`, is a `boolean` feature with `false` as the default value.
 * Second feature, named `MyApp.MaxProductCount`, is a numeric feature with `10` as the default value.